georgia-morrison/sales_analysis_cfg/README.md

 # Sales Spreadsheet Analysis
-Final project from Code First Girls Python Kicksatrter course completed with classmate.
+Final project from Code First Girls Python Kickstarter course completed with classmate.

 We were required to read in a CSV file and output the total sales.
 Below is our code: